tdowgielewicz/360-Capture-SDK/README.md

 # 360-Capture-SDK Unity Plugin

 If you want to record 360 video from your unity game:

-* Copy Directory Assets to your Assets directory
+- Copy Directory Assets to your Assets directory
-* Drag EncoderObject.prefab in to the scene
+- Drag EncoderObject.prefab in to the scene
-* Press F2 to start recording
+- Press F2 to start recording

 Orginal repo: https://github.com/facebook/360-Capture-SDK

+* Goal of this fork is to simplyfy and speed up integration of 360-Capture-SDK from facebook into Unity3D *

+Tested with Unity 2017.1 and SteamVR